Connecting to Amazon MQ

 Connect to Amazon MQ using Dual-stack (IPv4 and IPv6) endpoints

 Dual-stack endpoints support both IPv4 and IPv6 traffic.
 When you make a request to a dual-stack endpoint, the endpoint URL resolves to an IPv4 or an IPv6 address.
-You can turn on access to dual-stack endpoints using the SDK, a configuration file, or an environment variable.
 For more information on dual-stack and FIPS endpoints, see the SDK Reference guide.

 Amazon MQ supports Regional dual-stack endpoints,